 7. Synchronization vs. Performance

 When building a replication system, you have to consider what type of replication you’ll need.
 Postgres replication is asynchronous by default.
-Geographically dispersed systems have latency, and if you’re doing reporting on a slave, that slave could be slightly behind the master.
+Geographically dispersed systems have latency, and if you’re doing reporting on a replica, that replica could be slightly behind the master.
 If that scenario is not acceptable, you can reconfigure your replication to use synchronous replication.
 This form of replication is immediately consistent, but there is a measurable performance impact.
 So how do you determine the business need and/or priority regarding replication?

 8. Cascaded vs. Fanned Replication

 There are two modes for building the replication structure: Cascaded and Fanned.
 Cascaded replication is essentially multi-level replication.
 The nice thing about cascaded replication is that if the master should die, you still have a replication tier.
-The downside to that is that the second-level slave can potentially be further behind the master.
-Fanned replication doesn’t have that problem, but if the master should go down, all of the fanned slaves stop replicating.
+The downside to that is that the second-level replica can potentially be further behind the master.
+Fanned replication doesn’t have that problem, but if the master should go down, all of the fanned replicas stop replicating.
 Why not have your proverbial cake and eat it too?

 9. Planning Ahead for Upgrades